If You Must Downsize, Ask This Key Question First.

 1. Assessment.
-Large organizations often lack detailed information about the capabilities of the people they employ.
+Large organisations often lack detailed information about the capabilities of the people they employ.
 They know who they are, a basic job description and some details on performance.
 But they don’t have a complete picture of all the skills their people possess.
 This is a blind spot.
 It’s also an easily reparable deficit.
-Assessment instruments to evaluate workforce skills can quickly create a map of your organization’s current talent capabilities and where you may need new or different people.
+Assessment instruments to evaluate workforce skills can quickly create a map of your organisation’s current talent capabilities and where you may need new or different people.

 2. Analytics.
 Assessment, on its own, will provide an excellent picture of the here and now.
 However, to understand future skill needs, you want to do a deeper analytical dive.
 This involves an intensive analysis of current job descriptions and a diagnostic to determine which are most likely to be affected by advances in technology, specifically what roles will disappear, what roles will be augmented, and what new roles will be added.
 Identifying those jobs that can be performed by machines is essential.
 But it’s about more than that.
-This analysis can then be used to identify current employees who have the attitude and the aptitude to transition, with an investment in reskilling or upskilling, into future-fit roles within the organization.
+This analysis can then be used to identify current employees who have the attitude and the aptitude to transition, with an investment in reskilling or upskilling, into future-fit roles within the organisation.

 3. Redeployment.
 If you have successfully undertaken the first two stages, then you’re ready to consider a more advanced stage.
-While some layoffs will still be required, you can proceed with confidence knowing you’ve done everything you can to minimize the impact.
+While some layoffs will still be required, you can proceed with confidence knowing you’ve done everything you can to minimise the impact.
 Many of our clients are finding that with some upfront assessment and talent mapping, they are now positioned to efficiently reskill and redeploy employees rather than lay them off.
 That not only quickly and cost-effectively fills talent holes but saves on severance and separation benefits.
 For those layoffs that prove impossible to avoid, you’ll want to offer the individuals outplacement services to ensure their transition into a new position is smooth.
 That will help contain severance and separation costs, limit any damage to employer brand, and get employees back to work faster.

 It's important to note that many of our clients who invest in assessment and analytics ultimately find they can significantly reduce the number of people they are letting go.
 Armed with relevant data, they have a complete picture of all employees and future roles they may be able to fill.
-This ensures that organizations are bringing out the most value out of their people, both for now and well into the future, while minimizing severance and separation costs.
+This ensures that organisations are bringing out the most value out of their people, both for now and well into the future, while minimising severance and separation costs.